theoperatore/AssocArray/README.md

 - Allows for an array to be associative
 - Dynamic in Size
 - Null as a value is allowed
+- Ability to export as a HashMap<String, E>

 Implementation
 ==============